-Although product quality should always come first, reducing cycle times remains a key priority for manufacturers, software developers and other organisations.
-Not only are customers setting ever-stricter deadlines – there’s also the internal need to optimise efficiency and, therefore, maximise profitability.
-Shorter cycle times lead to faster innovation, greater customer satisfaction and substantial savings.
+Although product quality should always come first, reducing cycle times remains a key priority for manufacturers, software developers, and other organizations.
+Not only are customers setting ever-stricter deadlines – but there’s also the internal need to optimize efficiency and, therefore, maximize profitability.
+Shorter cycle times lead to faster innovation, greater customer satisfaction, and substantial savings.

 Set Clear Goals with Well Defined User Stories

 User stories aren’t about product specifications – they’re outlines of the desired outcome, expressed from the user’s perspective.
-It’s a continuous process of research, discovery, delivery, communication and testing.
+It’s a continuous process of research, discovery, delivery, communication, and testing.
 Since the number-one priority for product teams is to deliver value to the customer in as little time as possible, they need to have a thorough understanding of what the customer wants to achieve.
-If your user stories are vague or overly generalised, they’ll be open to misinterpretation, which will generate an enormous amount of miscommunication and, thus increase cycle times.
+If your user stories are vague or overly generalized, they’ll be open to misinterpretation, which will lead to miscommunication and, thus increase cycle times.
 Instead, product teams need to have a good understanding of what they should be focussing on.

 Prevent Overburden by Introducing a Pull System

 A combination of backlogs, tight deadlines, and a lack of limits on work in progress is a sure-fire way to stifle productivity and morale.
 Team burnout can ultimately lead to compromises in product quality and wastage of resources.
 Preventing overburden is a key priority in any solid project-management routine.
 A Kanban pull system lets you implement techniques that increase productivity and speed up task-delivery by ensuring that the team only takes on work when they have the capacity to do so.